2023 Speakers and Presenters

 Director of Programs for Young Adults

 Eric Davis is currently serving as the Director of Programs for Young Adults with Crossroads campus.
-Eric has dedicated his life and career to giving him back to a system that once supported him.
+Eric has dedicated his life and career to giving back to a system that once supported him.
 Eric has both lived and professional experience with social justice issues such as the foster care system, youth homelessness and poverty.
 With this knowledge from both sides of the spectrum, he understands how crucial it is to break these cycles and the dedication it takes from those who are experiencing it.
 He has a Bachelors of Science in Supervision and Management and is certified in trauma informed care.